zhouyb126/AutomaticWatchFaces/README.md

 App using SpriteKit in order to simulate watchfaces (with complications) on WatchOS.

 AWF is battery friendly, the scene is running at 25 frames per second !
-A Quartz mode is avaible with 1 frame per second !
+A Quartz mode is available with 1 frame per second !
 ![select](https://media.giphy.com/media/fdOJMchojodIzYegqN/giphy.gif)

 ### Join our Facebook group !
 [Here](https://www.facebook.com/groups/AWFgroup/)
+### Follow us on Instagram !
+[Here](https://www.instagram.com/awfwatch/)

 # Video (How to use)
 [![Youtube](https://img.youtube.com/vi/JDg5gp0ZcOI/0.jpg)](https://youtu.be/JDg5gp0ZcOI)